PrajasW/SimpleDiary/README.md

 # Features
 ## Key Words
 _what would you like to do?_
--a --> to add new conetent to today's entry
+- a --> to add new conetent to today's entry
--d --> to delete _Dairy_DateToDelete_ of any day
+- d --> to delete _Dairy_DateToDelete_ of any day
--e --> to exit the program
+- e --> to exit the program
--n --> to create a new Entry for the Day
+- n --> to create a new Entry for the Day
--r --> to read th  dairy of
+- r --> to read th  dairy of

 _adding a new line_
 To write a line on a new line in the dairy type **<>**